-- Failure to respond to treatment, or severe/prolonged periods of symptoms not controlled by the above treatment measures (in particular, persistent interference with sleep or school performance).

-- 2. Consideration for immunotherapy (hyposensitization), or leukotriene receptor antagonist.

-- 3. Inability to tolerate antihistamines.

-- 4. Clients requiring almost daily medication for perennial symptoms.
+- 1. Failure to respond to treatment, or severe/prolonged periods of symptoms not controlled by the above treatment measures (in particular, persistent interference with sleep or school performance). - 2.
+Consideration for immunotherapy (hyposensitization), or leukotriene receptor antagonist. - 3.
+Inability to tolerate antihistamines. - 4.
+Patient requiring almost daily medication for perennial symptoms.

-- 5. Pregnant or breastfeeding client.

-- 6. Complications:

-- a.
-Otitis media.

-- b.
-Sinusitis.

-- c.
-Nasal or sinus polyps from longstanding perennial allergic rhinitis.

-- d.
-Asthma.

-- e.
-History of anaphylaxis.